 TP-Link Deco X5700 vs Netgear Orbi AX4200: Differences

 There are a lot of differences between these two.

 The Orbi has more network ports and supports Link Aggregation on the WAN side.
-You can combine its WAN port and LAN1 into a 2Gbps WAN connection when working with supported modem.
+When working with a supported modem, you can combine its WAN port and LAN1 into a 2Gbps WAN connection.

 On the inside, the Netgear is a more satisfying system.
 For one, it comes with a full web interface and therefore has a lot more options in network settings and features.
 You also can use it via local management completely independent from Netgear.
 The Orbi app is just an option — you don’t have to use it.

 The TP-Link, on the other hand, like all Deco hardware, requires the mobile app to work.
 You can’t set up or manage your network without a live internet connection.
 As a result, it’s more of a privacy risk.

 The Deco does have a web interface, but it’s purposely neutered to include just a few basic functions, such as status viewing or firmware update.

 Both the Deco and Orbi come with add-on subscription-based online protection features called HomeShield Pro and Netgear Armor, that cost around $70/year.
 That of the Netgear is much more comprehensive and also includes protection software for multiple devices.

 TP-Link Deco X5700 vs Netgear Orbi AX4200: Performance